On the $\infty$-categorical Whitehead theorem and the embedding of quasicategories in prederivators: Whitehead's theorem for quasicategories

-We will use the main theorem of \cite{whiteheadforspaces}, which says that the 2-category $\twocat{KAN}\subset\twocat{QCAT}$ of Kan complexes is strongly generated by the tori $(S^1)^n$, in the sense that a morphism $f:X\to Y$ of Kan complexes is a homotopy equivalence if and only if, for each $n$, the functor $\twocat{KAN}((S^1)^n,f)$ is an equivalence of groupoids.
-We rephrase this in a form more convenient for our purposes:
+We will use the main theorem of \cite{whiteheadforspaces}, which says that the 2-category $\twocat{KAN}\subset\twocat{QCAT}$ of Kan complexes is strongly generated by the tori $(S^1)^n$, in the sense that a morphism $f:X\to Y$ of Kan complexes is a homotopy equivalence if and only if, for each $n$, the functor $\twocat{KAN}((S^1)^n,f)$ is an equivalence of groupoids.\footnote{We write $S^1$ for any Kan complex of the homotopy type of the circle.} We rephrase this in a form more convenient for our purposes: